prismspecs/vision-concentrator/README.md

-# Vision Concentrator art installation
+# Vision Concentrator art installation=
-forked with love from [Stable Diffusion WebUI docker](https://github.com/AbdBarho/stable-diffusion-webui-docker/)
+forked with love from [Stable Diffusion WebUI docker](https://github.com/AbdBarho/stable-diffusion-webui-docker/) currently using google translate which requires a network connection, but I could in the future try dl-translate or argostranslate for offline translation

 # Setup & Install
 ## Requirements